0LNetworkCommunity/libra-legacy-v6/developers.libra.org/website/blog/2020-02-28-libra-core-roadmap-3.md

   - Validator reconfiguration: implemented VM and core module support
 - Move VM
   - Completed cleanup of the VM interpreter
-  - Revised the VM architecture to separate Move and Libra protocol layers, and started on the implementation of this change
+  - Revised the VM architecture to separate Move and Diem protocol layers, and started on the implementation of this change
   - Implemented the new borrow-checker algorithm
-  - Continued progress on the design of the Libra Upgrade protocol and VM versioning
+  - Continued progress on the design of the Diem Upgrade protocol and VM versioning
   - Finished incremental changes to Events in response to pub/sub feedback
 - Tooling
   - Updated tooling for formal verification to support new language features
   - Added support for specifications in the Move IR compiler
-  - Pre-released code for [guppy: a library for querying Rust dependency graphs](https://github.com/calibra/cargo-guppy), and cargo-guppy, a command-line frontend for the guppy library
+  - Pre-released code for [guppy: a diemry for querying Rust dependency graphs](https://github.com/cadiem/cargo-guppy), and cargo-guppy, a command-line frontend for the guppy diemry
   - Added support for generic types to automate bytecode test generation
   - Enhanced the functional test framework with significant usability improvements
 - Move language